Salafi jihadist insurgency in the Gaza Strip: 2010

 Sometime in early 2010, Salafi jihadists conducted three bombings targeting the cars of Hamas officials.'

 In February, Jaysh al-Islam militants allegedly bombed a convoy of Red Cross vehicles.
 Mumtaz Dogmush, however, denied he had ordered the attack, and the militants said to be responsible were arrested.

 In March, remnants of Jund Ansar Allah carried out a rocket attack against Israel.
 That month, Hamas recaptured Taleb, and his return to prison weakened Jaljalat's operational capabilities.
 Also that month, the group Ansar al-Sunnah carried out a rocket attack that killed one Thai worker in Israel.

 Two attacks in 2010 appear to have been carried out by Salafi jihadist elements within Hamas.
 On 23 May, a UNRWA summer camp was vandalized and burned down.
 The suspects, who were arrested by Hamas, were actually Al-Qassam Brigades militants who may have had a Salafi jihadist orientation.
 Then on 19 September, gunmen alleged to be Salafi jihadists burned down Gaza's Crazy Water Park; the perpetrators are widely believed to have also been members of the Al-Qassam Brigades.

-In November, two members of Jaysh al-Islam were assassinated by Israel via missile strikes.
-According to the IDF, the strikes were intended to thwart a planned attack by the militants in the Sinai.
+An Israeli helicopter strike killed Jaysh al-Islam senior leader Mohammed Jamil al-Nemnem, 27, in Gaza City on 3 November 2010.
+Nemnem was second-in-command to Mumtaz Doghmush.
+Egypt had reportedly tipped-off Israel that Nemnem was helping plan an attack on the Multinational Force and Observers in the Sinai Peninsula.
+In a subsequent statement, Israel claimed Nemnem was involved in directing multiple terrorist attacks targeting Israelis in recent years.

+Following the Nemnem strike, the Israeli Air Force killed group members Mohammed and Islam Yassif in a drone strike on 17 November 2010.
+The strike was coordinated with Israeli Shin Bet and occurred around dawn on a busy street in Gaza City, and cited the same security issues as that in the killing of Namnam.

 On 21 December, Jaysh al-Islam retaliated for the Israeli strikes, launching a rocket at Zikim that almost hit a kindergarten.